To apply for a visa, you may need to prove you have the money for your course.

 You won’t need to submit financial documents if you:

-• are from one of the countries listed in appendix ST 22.1 (includes all EU nationals)
+• are from one of the countries listed in appendix ST 22.1 (includes all EU nationals), and

 • apply from your country of nationality, the country where you’re resident or from within the UK.

-You don’t need to send evidence of your finances to UKVI when you apply for a visa.
-However, unless you are applying in the UK and meet the requirement above, you still need to have it available.
+You don’t need to send evidence of your finances to UKVI (UK Visas and Immigration) when you apply for a visa.
+However, unless you are applying in the UK and meet the requirements above, you still need to have it available.
 UKVI may ask you for proof of funds, including the amount and how long you have had the money.

 If UKVI does request to see documents, they’ll send an email to the email address you provided at the beginning of the application process.